Chinsegut - Wildlife

 Visitors are likely to see white-tailed deer that frequently wander by the Conservation Center.
 The more secretive bobcat often leaves telltale scat on the boardwalk that leads through the swamp to May’s Prairie.
 Higher up in the surrounding sandhill, gopher tortoises, one of many protected species found here, browse near their half-moon-shaped burrows.

 Listen for the pinewoods treefrog and its Morse-code-like “dot and dash” from high in the trees.
 Observant viewers can sometimes see wild turkey disappearing among the oaks and pines or roosting in the cypress that fringes May’s Prairie.
 Watch for the striking red and black plumage of the red-headed woodpecker.
 Because May’s Prairie occasionally dries out, fish are rare, making it a sanctuary for thousands of amphibians, including pig frogs and bullfrogs, barking treefrogs, squirrel treefrogs, dwarf sirens and tiger salamanders.
-After heavy fall and winter rains, you can hear the snoring-like call of the gopher frog, a species of special concern.
+After heavy fall and winter rains, you can hear the snoring-like call of the gopher frog.

 A stop on the Great Florida Birding and Wildlife Trail site, Chinsegut’s May’s Prairie is also home to the sandhill crane, white ibis, wood duck, ring-necked duck, lesser scaup, hooded merganser, herons and egrets.
 Chinsegut is a choice location for seeing migratory as well as resident birds.
 Migrants include the black-and-white warbler, indigo bunting, blackpoll warbler, American redstart and Cape May warbler.
 Nesting species include the summer tanager, white-eyed vireo, eastern towhee, pine warbler and northern parula.